 - Using your home equity to finance home improvements is a great way to increase the value of your home using money you’ve already built up in the house.

-- There are four basic ways to access your home equity — a HELOC, cash-out refi, home equity loan, and a shared equity agreement.
+- There are four basic ways to access your home equity — a HELOC, cash-out refi, home equity loan, and a home equity investment.

 - A home equity line of credit might be best for homeowners who want to take their time renovating.
 On the other hand, a home equity loan or other loan products are best if you need a lump sum of cash.

 - A HELOC comes with a variable interest rate, whereas a cash-out refinancing and home equity loan have a fixed interest rate.
-A shared equity agreement has no interest rate because it’s not technically a loan.
+A home equity investment has no interest rate because it’s not technically a loan.

 - You have some other options for making home improvements if you don’t have a lot of equity in your home or aren’t able to access it.